Text Size Print

 When should I apply for internships?

 Most students complete CRIM 492 during the summer between their junior and senior year.
-You must have completed 24 hours of CRIM classes and have a GPA of 2.5 in Criminal Justice in order to take CRIM 492.
+Students must have completed at least 18 hours of major course work and have a cumulative GPA of at least 2.0 to to be eligible for internship enrollment.

 Internship deadlines vary widely.
 Most are due at the end of the fall semester or beginning of the spring semester.
 If you plan to complete an internship over the summer, you should begin identifying potential internship options no later than Fall Break.
 Make a list of the internships for which you wish to apply, and their deadlines.
 If you've applied and haven't heard, be sure to follow up.
 Lots of people get jobs and internships just because they communicate to the employer that they're the person who is most interested.